AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 ```

 &nbsp;

 ## Arrow function and the `this` keyword

-You need to be careful when using arrow functions in conjunction with the this keyword as they behave differently from normal functions.
+You need to be careful when using arrow functions in conjunction with the this keyword, as they behave differently from normal functions.

 When you use an arrow function, the `this` keyword is inherited from the parent scope.